mjambon/recipes/endurance-gel/README.md

 =============

 The composition of this gel is similar to Tailwind.
-It is nearly twice as salty as Gatorade and most other sports drinks and gels.
+It is nearly twice as salty as Gatorade, for a given amount of carbohydrates.

 * approximate fructose:glucose ratio: 1:5
 * approximate potassium:sodium ratio: 1:4